 Done right, a work Christmas party can be a fantastic opportunity to bond, reflect and celebrate the year’s achievements.
 However, there are some important legal risks to keep in mind.

-Although they are a highlight of many organisations’ social calendars, Christmas celebrations that are held outside the workplace and fueled by alcohol have the potential to bring out the worst side in certain employees.
+Although they are a highlight of many organisations’ social calendars, Christmas celebrations that are held outside the workplace and fueled by alcohol have the potential to bring out the worst side in some employees.

 “Inevitably, alcohol is always a factor in these types of matters.
 Harassment is one of the most common.
 But other things we’ve seen year-on-year include bullying, physical injuries and grievances about being excluded or isolated, which, if repeated, is a form of bullying.”

 While the festive atmosphere and the provision of alcohol might give employees a sense of immunity to the consequences of their actions, this is far from the case.
+The FWC has rejected multiple claims for unfair dismissal following inappropriate behaviour at a work Christmas party.

 For party organisers, there is a clear balance to be struck: how can we make the festivities both enjoyable and safe for all involved?